imagineLife/big-site/content/misc/on-certs.md

 ## Know Your Stuff

 Certifications can be great, even in tech.
-Certs can help:

 **Validate Competence & Build Trust**
 Prove a "level" of proficiency in a given technology.